-This course will explore topics not normally treated in regular Spanish courses.
+This advanced special topics course explores literature and/or film and critical theory on a broad range of topics from the Spanish-speaking world.
 This course may be taken more than once with different content and it is intended for the advanced student in Spanish.
 (ATTR: ARTS)